Community science is a way for everyday people to get involved in science and help local and nationwide research efforts through data gathering.

 Project BudBurst is a nationwide phenology research project to study plant responses to climate change.
 Volunteers learn about plant structures and life cycle events (or phenophases), then select one or more plants in the Arboretum to monitor during the growing season.
 Their observations become part of a national data set used by climate researchers, horticulturists, and educators.

-The Early Detection for Invasive Pests & Pathogens community science project aims to study the presence or absence of four non-native tree pests and pathogens at Hoyt Arboretum.
-Community scientists select a tree species to monitor for spotted lanternfly, emerald ash borer, Japanese beetle, or sudden oak death (none of which are currently present at the Arboretum).
-Their observations will contribute to developing an ongoing survey process for pests and pathogens at Hoyt and also serve as a model for early detection at other public gardens.
+The Early Detection of Invasive Pests community science project aims to monitor for various Hoyt Arboretum sites for three non-native pests – spotted lanternfly (Lycorma delicatula), emerald ash borer (Agrilus planipennis), and Japanese beetle (Popillia japonica) – that haven’t yet been observed on the Arboretum’s grounds.
+Their observations will contribute to developing an ongoing survey process for pests at Hoyt and also serve as a model for early detection at other public gardens.